Javi Eslava

-Javier "Javi" Eslava Carrasco (born 14 June 1996) is a Spanish footballer who plays for Primera Federación club Zamora.
+Javier "Javi" Eslava Carrasco (born 14 June 1996) is a Spanish footballer who plays for Primera Federación club Ibiza.
 Mainly a forward, he can also play as a right winger.

 Career

 Born in Barcelona, Catalonia, Eslava represented UE Cornellà and CE L'Hospitalet as a youth.
 In 2016, after finishing his formation, he signed for Segona Catalana side CF Can Vidalet.

 Eslava helped Can Vidalet to achieve promotion to Primera Catalana in his first season, and remained a starter afterwards.
 In July 2019, he joined Tercera División side UE Vilassar de Mar.

 On 23 June 2021, Eslava was announced at UE Castelldefels in Tercera División RFEF.
 On 13 June 2023, after scoring 13 goals for the side, he moved to Segunda Federación side CE Europa.

 On 16 June 2024, Eslava signed a one-year deal with Primera Federación side Mérida AD.